 Are your friends or family tend to be judgmental and negative?
 Do they criticize you or diminish your achievements?
 Do you feel like being taken for granted or taken advantage of?

 There can be numerous instances of negative and toxic people that might be part of your social circle.
-If the people you spend your time with don’t make you feel good, it makes sense why you might be feeling disconnected and alone.
+If the people you spend your time with don’t make you feel good, it makes sense why you might be feeling alienated, misunderstood and alone.

 The same can happen when you hang out with the wrong people, i.e. those you have little in common with.
 Think about it – maybe you just haven’t found your tribe?